openshift/enhancements/olm/operator-registry.md

 All the metadata that drives the on-cluster UI and install flow needs to be pulled by the cluster in order to display everything.
 Therefore it may be better to just build the index as a startable and queriable container that serves the content rather than a list of pointers to other content that needs to be pulled at runtime.
 There are some reasons to build the index as a simple list, largely stemming from a need for CI and build tools to build these indexes very rapidly.
 However, if the tools to generate the index are sufficiently well designed then bottlenecks can be avoided.

-The format then looks something like the operator-registry database that exists today, but with only minimal information about every single container.
+The format then looks something like the operator-registry database that exists today, but with only the metadata required to drive the UI, UX, and install resolution.
 The db schema will have a layer of "latest" for each operator name for all the metadata that drives the OpenShift console (descriptions, icon references, etc.).
 Then all operator image pointers will aggregate just the metadata that drives install and upgrade (version, channels, dependencies, owned crds).
 To add additional updates to the database, the database just needs to be inserted/batch updated with changes rather than rebuilt from scratch.

 This database will be built by tooling that also needs to be created, but is not in scope of this enhancement.